philrz/super/docs/commands/super.md

 2
 ```
 Note that SuperSQL's has syntactic shortcuts for interactive data exploration and
-an expression that stands alone is a shortcut for `select value`, e.g., the query text
+an expression that stands alone is a shortcut for `SELECT VALUE`, e.g., the query text
 ```
 1+1
 ```
 is equivalent to
 ```
-select value 1+1
+SELECT VALUE 1+1
 ```
 To learn more about shortcuts, refer to the SuperSQL
 [documentation on shortcuts](../language/pipeline-model.md#implied-operators).